 ACCOUNTABILITY PARTNER (Volunteer): Peter Hoesing, USA, Fulbright-Hays Program 2009-2010

-VOLUNTEER TASK FORCE (in development): Kim Carballo, Lizette Garza, Lisa Gonzales, Sami Ismat, Willyum LaBelja, Lauren Rose Milburn, Jeff Poulin, Wilfredo Rivera, Brian Shaw, Shayna Silverstein, Sufyan Sohel, Wendy Sternberg, Ryan Walters, Mijo Vodopic, and Nadia Zeeshan
+VOLUNTEER TASK FORCE: Kim Carballo, Lizette Garza, Lisa Gonzales, Sami Ismat, Willyum LaBelja, Lauren Rose Milburn, Jeff Poulin, Wilfredo Rivera, Brian Shaw, Shayna Silverstein, Sufyan Sohel, Wendy Sternberg, Ryan Walters, Mijo Vodopic, and Nadia Zeeshan

 LEAD ARTISTS: Héctor Alvarez (Spain) – actor and director; Silvita Diaz Brown (Mexico) – choreographer, dancer, acroyogi, and yoga instructor; Maximiliano Illanes Campetella (Argentina) – Opera singer; Sami Ismat* (Syria) – performance-maker, director and teaching artist; Chih Hsien Lin (Taiwan) – dancer, movement philosopher/therapist; Almanya Narula (Thailand) – actor, fight choreographer, writer and arts leader; and Mirza Shams (Egypt) – music producer, composer, pianist and singer